apiato/apiato/readme.md

 >The Hello API comes with great features:

-- All In One (everything you need to build an API).
 - Token Based Authentication (with JWT "JSON Web Tokens").
 - API Throttling (Rate Limiting).
 - Supports CORS "Cross-Origin Resource Sharing".
 - Automatic Data Pagination (meta links to next and previous data).
-- Data Caching support (cleared on Craete, Update and Delete).
+- Data Caching support (with auto clearing on Craete, Update and Delete).
 - Easy and auto request input validation.
+- Useful Query Parameters support out of the box (orderBy, sortedBy, filter, include).
 - Auto API Documentation generator (using the API Doc JS).
-- Support for JSON with padding (JSONP).
 - Type-Casting JSON response with Transformers.
+- Full text search support out of the box (search, searchFields).
+- Custom Tests Helpers for faster automated testing (using PHPUnit).
 - Optional support for the JSON API specification v1.0.
 - Automatic dates conversion to ISO format in responses.
+- Support for JSON with padding (JSONP).
 - Scalable, Stateless and Distributable Application on the server.
-- BDD "Behaviour Driven Development" (PHPUnit Tests included with Tests Helper).
 - RESTful API (supporting all HTTP verbs).
-- Useful Query Parameters support out of the box (orderBy, sortedBy, filter, include)
-- Advanced Full text search support out of the box (search, searchFields)
 - Modular Software Architecture (Freestyle Architecture).
+- Fully Object Oriented Code, implementing the best design patterns and coding techniques.
 - Following the PSR-2/PSR-4 coding/autoloading standards.
 - Runs on PHP 5.5.9+ (including PHP 7 and HHVM).
-- Well structured code, implementing the best design patterns and coding techniques.
-- Extremely easy to understand the code and get started.
-- Full Complete documentation.
+- Full detailed documentation.
-- Fully Object Oriented Code and 100% customizable and Open Code.
+- 100% customizable and Open Code.